-a speedometer
+- a speedometer

 - a tachometer

-- a clock

 - a fuel meter

 - an eco indicator

 - a transmission gear display

 - a multi-function display

-- a self-diagnosis device

-- a brightness control mode

-- Be sure to turn the key to "ON" before using the left and right set buttons except for setting the brightness control mode. - For the U.K. only: To switch the speedometer and multi-function display between kilometers and miles, set the multi-function display to the odometer mode or a tripmeter mode, and then press the left set button for at least three seconds.
+- Except when switching to the brightness control mode or to display the clock, turn the key to "ON" before using the bottom and top set buttons. - For the UK: To switch the speedometer and multi-function display between kilometers and miles, set the multi-function display to the odometer mode or a tripmeter mode, and then press the bottom set button for three seconds.